forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 (Summary of Table 7. [with corrections](#corrections-table-7))

 ###### Corrections Table 7
 > Some of the data in Table 7. in the paper are not consistent with Table 4. and Table 1. and additionally the data in Table 7. are partly unlikely/wrong.
 Therefore some of the data in Table 7. and accordingly in the table P-B above, have  corrections by "educated guessing" to make the data consistent.
-No inconsistencies for other data has been observed, but not all tables have been crosschecked.
-The paper is pretty old, I consider to reach the authors nevertheless.
+No inconsistencies for other data has been observed, but not all tables have been crosschecked. <!--The paper is pretty old, I consider to reach the authors nevertheless.-->

 ###### Table D SAR by Contact
 *SAR by Contact Pattern and Vaccination Status of Contact*